jihene-b3/covidviz/README.md

-# Spatial evolution of Covid19 cases in France
+# Spatio-temporal evolution of Covid19 cases in France

 ## Plot interactive maps